 First, you can’t give 1099 workers employee handbooks.
 This is because they are not technically employees.
 If you give 1099 workers the same handbooks as employees, it blurs the line between the two groups.
 Consult with an attorney to ensure you’re in compliance with regulations.

 Additionally, requiring 1099 workers to attend employee training is not allowed.
 The IRS examines how much control an employer has over staff.
 If you force contractors to attend training, they can be classified as employees.
-Instead, work with a staffing platform like Qwick to ensure freelancers meet certain requirements before they enter your establishment.
+Instead, work with a staffing platform like Qwick to ensure professional meet certain requirements before they enter your establishment.

 Last but not least, don’t refer to 1099 workers as employees.
 In paperwork, company files, and other relevant communications, keep the distinction between employees and independent contractors clear.